Data room security & secure document sharing.

 Some secure data room systems say they can lock documents to a specific location.
 However, users can circumvent this by using a browser proxy.
 On the other hand, with installed viewers, you can lock documents to specific devices – this makes it much more difficult for users to share secure documents (especially over the Internet) because they have to share the physical device.
 Documents locked to devices can be additionally locked to country and IP locations to further enhance security and prevent document leakage.

-- Zero installation
+- Zero installation = less secure

 - Stopping screen grabbing